 Our Experience:

 The AI caption generator is a noteworthy capability, assisting in crafting engaging tweets while saving time and effort.
-This especially helps marleters who manage multiple accounts or need new content ideas regularly.
+This especially helps marketers who manage multiple accounts or need new content ideas regularly.

 Later provides X analytics as well, offering insights into your tweet performance and audience engagement.
 However, some users have mentioned that the analytics might not be as comprehensive as they’d like, which could be a drawback.
 Additionally, the platform’s design feels a bit clunky at times, which might hinder navigation and efficiency, especially for new users getting accustomed to the interface.

 Regarding pricing, Later offers a free plan for those just starting out, which is great for testing the tool out.
-Advanced plans come with additional features although the difference in pricing is jarring, particularly if the user only need select functionalities.
+Advanced plans come with additional features, although the difference in pricing is jarring, particularly if the user only needs select functionalities.

 Pricing